E-ARK-Software/earkweb/docs/install_manual.md

 2. Start flower monitoring service:

-    In the development environment, flower can be started using the following command (broker redis):
+    In the development environment, flower is started using the following command (broker redis):

-       celery -A earkweb.celery flower --address=127.0.0.1 --port=5555 --broker=redis://localhost
+       celery -A earkweb.celery flower --address=127.0.0.1 --port=5555

     or (broker rabbitmq):